hunterlester/neon-safe-app-example/README.md

 See me for details if you run into issues during compilation, especially on Windows

 ##### Next steps
-- Allow customisation of requested containers and respective permissions (currently hard coded);
+- ~~Allow customisation of requested containers and respective permissions (currently hard coded);~~ Complete.
 - I'll continue to work on this library in my free time to further implement further safe_client_libs functions
 - Run clippy on safe_app_neon library to improve code
 - Implement useful tests in safe_app_neon library